 - How do I register for the ACCUPLACER placement test?

-Registration for the test can be completed online by visiting https://booknow.appointment-plus.com/1v5yq8r4/, or you can schedule the test with admissions by contacting them at 704-991-0226.
-Information about the testing can be accessed online by visiting https://www.stanly.edu/current-students/testing-and-assessment.
+You can schedule the test with admissions by contacting them at 704-991-0226.
+Information about the testing can be accessed online by visiting Testing and Assessment.

 - How often can I take the ACCUPLACER test?